Mandan: Religion

 The ceremony opened with a Bison Dance, to call the buffalo to the people.
 It was followed by a variety of torturous ordeals through which warriors proved their physical courage and gained the approval of the spirits.
 The Okipa began with the young men not eating, drinking, or sleeping for four days.
 Then they were led to a hut, where they had to sit with smiling faces while the skin of their chest and shoulders was slit and wooden skewers were thrust behind the muscles.
 With the skewers tied to ropes and supporting the weight of their bodies, the warriors would be suspended from the roof of the lodge and would hang there until they fainted.
 To add agony, heavy weights or buffalo skulls were added to the initiates' legs.
 After fainting, the warriors would be pulled down and the men (women were not allowed to attend this ceremony) would watch them until they awoke, proving the spirits' approval.
 Upon awakening, the warriors would offer the left little finger to the Great Spirit, whereupon a masked tribesman would sever it with a hatchet blow.
 Finally, participants would endure a grueling race around the village called "the last race", until the thongs tied to the buffalo skulls ripped out of their skin.

 Those finishing the ceremony were seen as being honored by the spirits; those completing the ceremony twice would gain everlasting fame among the tribe.
 Chief Four Bears, or Ma-to-toh-pe, completed this ceremony twice.
 The last Okipa ceremony was performed in 1889, but the ceremony was resurrected in a somewhat different form in 1983.
 The version of the Okipa as practiced by the Lakota may be seen in the 1970 film A Man Called Horse starring Richard Harris.

 Present day

-The Mandan and the two culturally related tribes, the Hidatsa (Siouan) and Arikara (Caddoan), while being combined have intermarried but do maintain, as a whole, the varied traditions of their ancestors.
-The tribal residents have recovered from the trauma of their displacement in the 1950s.
+The Mandan and the two culturally related tribes, the Hidatsa and Arikara, while being combined have intermarried but do maintain, as a whole, the varied traditions of their ancestors.

 They constructed the Four Bears Casino and Lodge in 1993, attracting tourists and generating gaming and employment income for the impoverished reservation.

 The most recent addition to the New Town area has been the new Four Bears Bridge, which was built in a joint effort between the three tribes and the North Dakota Department of Transportation.
 The bridge, spanning the Missouri River, replaces an older Four Bears Bridge that was built in 1955.
 The new bridge—the largest bridge in the state of North Dakota—is decorated with medallions celebrating the cultures of the three tribes.
 The bridge was opened to traffic September 2, 2005, and was officially opened in a ceremony on October 3.